How Can I Resolve to Find Work/Life Balance this New Year?

 For a practical implementation of this guideline, I suggest a “no phone or computer day” one day each week.
 I also recommend putting the phone and computer down for one hour each day to ensure we are connecting with our families the way we desire.

-When we can reach the point where our work is just part of who we are – not the whole – and the means to reaching the best ends for ourselves and our families, we will have the proper perspective and will be able to achieve that elusive work/life balance.
+When we can reach the point where our work is just part of who we are—not the whole—and the means to reaching the best ends for ourselves and our families, we will have the proper perspective.
+From this perspective, you'll be more able to achieve that elusive work/life balance.